 - Fill in the University’s special researcher taxation form (you will receive a link with the employment offer from the University).

-- You or the personnel administrator of your department must send the completed form to International Staff Mobility for further processing.
+- The personnel administrator of your HR center will send the completed form to International Staff Mobility for further processing.

 - The university will send your application to the tax authorities, which will confirm registration after a handling time of up to two months.
 The University is allowed to tax you according to the researcher taxation already when the application has been sent.